AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 ### **Adding an HDR Skybox** <br>
 <br>

-Incorporating an HDR skybox into my engine was one of the most difficult feature to implement.
-It involved many different complex steps, that attempting it without strong understanding of certain Vulkan constructs would, otherwise, make the matter much more difficult and cumbersome.
-Unfortunately, I committed this mistake.
-I delved deeper into implementing this feature, without first, taking a step back and solidifying my understanding of the API.
-It was a bold move, but, indirectly, has forced me to grasp Vulkan more deeply.
+Incorporating an HDR skybox into my engine was a challenging feature to implement.
+It involved many different complex steps, and it took me significant amount of time in debugging just to get it right.
+That's because it involves an offline baking process and the managment of several vulkan images and descriptor sets.

 <br>
 <div class="row mt-3">